Skip to Content

 Two sample bottles of Neste RE product.

-Our approach to enabling the plastics industry’s transition away from fossil is simple: change the source of the carbon, not the product.
+Our approach to enabling the plastics industry’s transition away from fossil is simple: change the source of the carbon, not the product or its characteristics.
+Our feedstock for plastics, Neste RE™, does exactly that.

 Two sample bottles of Neste RE product.

 Fossil resources leave a significant carbon footprint for plastic products.
-By 2050, plastics could make up 20 percent of global oil and gas consumption and account for 2.8 gigatons of GHG emissions per year*.
-It’s clear that in striving for net-zero emissions, the use of fossil resources in plastics must be reduced significantly.
+By 2050, plastics could make up 20 % of global oil and gas consumption and account for 2.8 gigatons of GHG emissions per year*.
+It is clear that in striving for net-zero emissions, the use of fossil resources in plastics must be reduced significantly.

 Petrochemicals have alternative solutions available